Managing Goose Sessions

 - Goose CLI

 After choosing an LLM provider, you'll see the session interface ready for use.
 Type your questions, tasks, or instructions directly into the input field, and Goose will immediately get to work.
+You can start a new session in the same directory or in a different directory.

 You can also use keyboard shortcuts to start a new session or bring focus to open Goose windows.